theryeguy92/Java-NES-Emulator/README.md

 # Java-NES-Emulator
 A NES Emulator made in Java.
 Final project for Principles in Software Engineering

-To play the emulator, run the java project nes_emul on your IDE and click File -> <path to your ROM> *Note, it only supports specific ROMs.
-Super Mario and Zelda will be able to work.
+To play the emulator, run the java project nes_emul on your IDE and click File -> "Path To Your Rom" *Note, it only supports specific ROMs.
+Super Mario and Zelda will be able to work.*

 # Nintendo Emulation: Overall Framework and Functionality